Professional photo of Jamie Dyer, wearing a striped shirt against a blue background.

 Mississippi State, MS 39762

 Dr. Jamie Dyer is a professor of meteorology/climatology with a primary research focus on hydrometeorological processes and their relation to surface-atmosphere interactions.
 Since arriving at MSU in 2005, Dr. Dyer has published in a variety of peer-reviewed journals such as the Journal of Geophysical Research, Weather and Forecasting, and the Journal of Hydrology, and has received funding from agencies including the US Army Research Laboratory, the US Geological Survey (USGS), and the National Oceanic and Atmospheric Administration (NOAA).
-Dr. Dyer’s current research interests are fairly broad, although they all have a strong focus on applied meteorology.
+Dr. Dyer’s current research interests deal with earth system modeling (specifically related to numerical weather and water prediction) and surface imaging using uncrewed aerial systems (UAS) for hydrologic applications.

 Dr. Dyer utilizes his research interests and experience to train and motivate students for success in the job market after graduation.
-He advises a number of MS and Ph.D.-level graduate students, and currently teaches courses in the following topics:
+He has advised a number of MS and Ph.D.-level graduate students, and taught courses in the following topics:

 • Atmospheric thermodynamics